nui-ai/mediapipe/README.md

   - Running the resulting Python verification script inside the container as well (if desired)

 # Why this is never 100% future proof
-The build process relies recursively on dependencies being fetched from over the internet.
+- The build process relies recursively on dependencies being fetched from over the internet.
 These dependencies may change, be removed, or otherwise become incompatible with the build process.
 Which is why we needed the changes comited on this forked repository, and why other changes may arise as necessary in the future.
+- We can pin down specific versions all across and hope they keep served on the Internet for long enough, to change the tradeoff a little.

+# Why this is hard
+Its a tug of war between old versions that can no longer install or work against the Internet repositories as they are today, and new versions that don't like elements of how the build (which was coded to old versions) is. this statement applies to both the Bazel and the pip parts in equal amounts!

 # Guidelines for Stabilizing the Build Process